-Jason Hibbets is a senior community evangelist at Red Hat where he is a community manager for Opensource.com.
+Jason Hibbets is a senior community architect at Red Hat where he is a community manager and project manager for Opensource.com.
 He has been with Red Hat since 2003, graduated from North Carolina State University, and resides in Raleigh, NC.

 Topics I talk about:

 - Civic hacking / Code for America

 - Open organizations